shivannis/xandr-docs-public/xandr-docs/articles/invest/ad-viewability-description-of-methodology-dom.md

 ---
-title: Ad Viewability - Description of Methodology (DOM) Description : In this module, understand the Xandr viewability measurement process and methodology.
+title: Microsoft Invest - Ad Viewability - Description of Methodology (DOM)
+description: In this module, understand the Xandr viewability measurement process and methodology.
 It is designed for Xandr clients, prospects, and partners only.
 ---

-# Ad Viewability: Description of Methodology (DOM)
+# Microsoft Invest - Ad Viewability: Description of Methodology (DOM)

 This document is meant to describe the Xandr viewability measurement process and methodology.
 It is designed for Xandr clients, prospects, and partners only.